Aviation: COVID-19 and new travel restrictions cause chaos

 Garrett Camp said the idea behind his new venture was to offer “a travel service inspired by the golden age of aviation, designed for modern life [with] semi-private jet flights to the world’s most in-demand destinations”.

-The first flight is scheduled for 11 AM on February 4th from Van Nuys airport to Aspen’s Colorado ski resort, with fares for the flight starting at USD 990 (GBP 730).
+The first flight took place at 11 AM on February 4th from Van Nuys airport to Aspen’s Colorado ski resort, with fares for the flight starting at USD 990 (GBP 730).

 American Airlines is offering the same flight just half an hour later at USD 341 (GBP 250) – a fraction of the cost.
 However, Mr Garrett said his airline is a cut above, boasting “crowd-free private airports and lounges” together with “spacious cabins” for a “low-contact getaway“.